alexeygumirov/pandoc-beamer-how-to/README.md

 This YAML block is inserted in the beginning of the markdown file.

-The font I use for presentation (CodeNewRoman Nerd Font) you can get on the [nerdfonts.com](https://nerdfonts.com) page.
+The font I use for presentation (Hack Nerd Font) you can get on the [nerdfonts.com](https://nerdfonts.com) page.

 #### Images preparation